owlet42/kubeflow-docs/docs/user-guide/training-pytorchjob.rst

             mountPath: "/opt/pytorch/output"
   EOF

-Waiting 10-15 minutes to complet the training process to check logs.
+Waiting 10-15 minutes for the training process to complete and check logs.

-Secondly, compare the training logs between the single pod and the ``PytorchJob``.
+Secondly, compare the training logs between the single pod and the ``PyTorchJob``.

 .. image:: ../_static/user-guide-training-pytorchjob-result.png

-From the picture, the model was trained 48 times for epoch 6 in the single-pod.
-And after using Pytorch operator, the model individually was trained 16 times in the master and 2 workers, although the loss value after each training is different, the accuracy obtained is the same after the master communicates with the 2 workers.
+As shown in the picture, the model is trained 48 times for 6 epochs in the single-pod.
+And after using PyTorch operator, the model is trained 16 times individually in the master and 2 workers, although the loss value after each training is different, the accuracy obtained is the same after the master communicates with the 2 workers.

 .. seealso::